Creating an NTLS Connection Using a Self-Signed Appliance Certificate and a Client Certificate Signed by a Trusted Certificate Authority

 >You must have admin- or operator-level access to LunaSH on the Luna Network HSM 7 appliance.

->You require the signed base64(PEM)-encoded client certificate and the CA's base64-encoded certificate chain, including the root certificate, in x509 format.
+>You require the signed, base64-encoded, PEM-formatted client certificate and the CA's base64-encoded, PEM-formatted certificate chain, including the root certificate.

 NOTE

->All certificate chain files must be named for the certificate Common Name, with a .pem extension.
+>All certificate chain files must be named for the certificate Common Name.

 >The following procedure assumes that you are configuring an NTLS client-partition connection for the first time.
 If an NTLS client-partition connection has been established and the client certificate is being periodically replaced, for example in the case of client certificate renewals or deployment on multiple virtual machines, the new client certificate must be transferred to and registered with the appliance only if it was authenticated by the CA under a new host name or IP; that is, the appliance will continue trusting the CA-signed client certificate based on the registered certificate chain and maintain the NTLS client-partition connection if the new client certificate has been authenticated by the CA under a previously used client host name or IP.
 In such cases, where client certificates must be periodically replaced while maintaining an NTLS client-partition connection, Thales recommends that you replace the client certificate in the client and leave the expired client certificate in the appliance to avoid incurring application downtime.